-Mississippi, Pennsylvania, Tennessee, and Texas impose limited state or local taxes on certain intangible assets or dealers of intangible assets.
+Alabama, Kentucky, Louisiana, Mississippi, Oregon, Pennsylvania, South Dakota, Tennessee, Texas, and Wyoming impose limited state or local taxes on certain intangible assets or dealers of intangible assets.
+Property subject to tax in these states may be different from property subject to tax in Florida.

-Value of .5 mill levy on stocks, bonds, notes, etc.\

-Value of 1 mill levy on liens secured by Florida realty\

-VALUE OF EXEMPTIONS:

-Exemption for credit unions from state and local taxes (s.
+NALUE OF DATE CHANCE 2023-24 (Millions) VALUE OF RATE CHANGE: Value of .5 mill levy on stocks, bonds, notes, etc. \$439.0 Value of 1 mill levy on liens secured by Florida realty \$227.8 VALUE OF EXEMPTIONS: Exemption for credit unions from state and local taxes (s.
 213.12(2), F.S.)
-Indeterminate Exemption for property owned by the state or by religious, educational, or chairitable institutions (s.
+Exemption for property owned by the state or by religious, educational, or charitable institutions (s.
 199.183, F.S.)
-Indeterminate

-VALUE OF REFUNDS AND ALLOWANCES:

-Clerk of Circuit Court Commission (0.5 percent) (s.
-199.135(3), F.S.)

-DISTRIBUTION TO SCHOOL BOARDS

-Government leasehold collections (s.
-199.292(1), F.S.)
+Indeterminate Indeterminate VALUE OF REFUNDS AND ALLOWANCES: Clerk of Circuit Court Commission (0.5 percent) (s.
+199.135(3), F.S.) \$2.3 DISTRIBUTION TO SCHOOL BOARDS Government leasehold collections (s.
+199.292(1), F.S.) \$ 0.8

-\ Article VII, section 2 of the Florida Constitution states that the tax rate for both the recurring and non-recurring tax on intangible personal property cannot exceed 2 mills.
+^{} Article VII, section 2 of the Florida Constitution states that the tax rate for both the recurring and non-recurring tax on intangible personal property cannot exceed 2 mills.